About the author

 If you have a citation to a code, for example, the Spanish Código Civil, simply look it up on the Catalogue by title.

-To find legislation other than codes, search by classmark: GH3.E for Ghana, GK2.E for India and so on (see Classmarks and the Location of Resources in the Library for a guide to the classmarks of each jurisdiction, e.g. GH3 for Ghana, then add 'E' to find legislation).
-Once you have run the classmark search, click on 'Extended Display' to list the titles available.
+To find legislation other than codes, search by classmark: GH3.E for legislation from Ghana, GK2.E for Indian legislation (GH3 = Ghana, GK2 = India, then '.E' is added to denote legislation).
+You can look up the classmark for each jurisdiction in our guide, Classmarks and the Location of Resources in the Library.
+Once you have run the classmark search, click on 'Extended Display' to list the publications available.

-For online sources, English translations and general research guidance, use one of the following finding tools:
+To track down online sources and English translations and for general research guidance, use one of the following tools:

 - Foreign Law Guide: Current Sources of Codes and Basic Legislation in Jurisdictions of the World: a subscription database available via the IALS Electronic Law Library.
 The laws of almost every country are listed by topic, with citations; web sources and available translations are also mentioned.
-Private international law comes under the heading "Conflict of Laws".
-As a US publication concerning foreign law, this source does not cover the law of the United States - see below for US information.
+Private international law comes under the heading "Conflict of Laws" in the Foreign Law Guide.

 - International Encyclopaedia of Laws: Private International Law, edited by Prof. Dr. Bea Verschraegen (Kluwer Law International, 2001 - ).
-A three-volume looseleaf summarising the private international law of 20 different jurisdictions, including the United States, and citing the relevant legislation.
-For a few countries, translations of key laws are included.
-Eventually the work aims to cover 60 jurisdictions.
-Held at IALS in printed format (also available online, but not at IALS).
+A three-volume looseleaf summarising the private international law of numerous jurisdictions and citing the relevant legislation; for a few countries, translations of key laws are included.
+Held at IALS in printed format (also available online, but at IALS only in printed format).

-- IALS Library's foreign law research guides: these cover more than 20 different jurisdictions, from Argentina to the United States.
-Based on IALS's collections, they give details of the print publications, databases and websites where each jurisdiction's legislation can be found.
-Sources of translated legislation, if any, are mentioned.
+- IALS Library's foreign law research guides: these cover about thirty different jurisdictions, from Argentina to the United States.
+Based on our collections, they give details of the print publications, databases and websites where each jurisdiction's legislation can be found; sources of translated legislation, if any, are mentioned.

 - The Globalex foreign law research guides: New York University's Hauser Global Law School Program provides a set of research guides covering most of the world's jurisdictions, on the Globalex website.
 Globalex also has a general Basic Guide to Researching Foreign Law.